spiritfader/Buying-Guide/mice.md

 ###### Notes
 ###### <sup>1</sup> ** BUY WITH CAUTION!
 QUALITY CONTROL (QC) ISSUE**.
 Older models are very prone to double clicking due to the use bad switches.Hard to recommend any of their models but they are perfectly fine if options are super limited.
 ###### <sup>2</sup> For those who are in a budget and have very limited options due to their local market.
+###### <sup>3</sup> Recommended getting the Maya X or Viper V3 Pro if it's available in your market.
+The shape is very similar but it is built much better.
-###### <sup>3</sup> Not recommended to buy new.
+###### <sup>4</sup> Not recommended to buy new.
 Can be bought used for cheap.
-Units with double clicking can be easily fixed by either soldering new switches or buying a PCB off aliexpress
+Units with double clicking can be easily fixed by either soldering new switches or buying a hotswap PCB off aliexpress.
-###### <sup>4</sup> Recommended getting the Maya X or Viper V3 Pro if it's available in your market.
-The shape is very similar but it is built much better.

 ### Ninjutso
 * Sora V2